-14. Each port CPC shall, except as provided under paragraphs 13 and 15 of this Resolution, require foreign fishing vessels seeking to use its ports for the purpose of landing and/or transshipment to provide, at least 4824 hours before the estimated time of arrival at the port, of the following information:

-- a) Vessel identification (External identification, Name, Flag CPC, IMO No, if any, and IRCS); - b) Name of the designated port, as referred to in the IATTC register, to which it seeks entry and the purpose of the port call (landing and/or transshipment); - Fishing authorization or, where appropriate, any other authorization held by the vessel to support fishing operations on IATTC species and/or fish products originating from such species, or to transship related fishery products; - d) Estimated date and time of arrival in port; - e) The estimated quantities in kilograms of each IATTC species and/or fish products originating from such species held on board, with associated catch areas.
-If no IATTC species and/or fish products originating from such species are held on board, a 'nil' report shall be transmitted; - f) The estimated quantities for each IATTC species and/or fish products originating from such species in kilograms to be landed or transshipped, with associated catch areas.
+- 14.18.
+Each port CPC wishing to grant access to its ports to foreign fishing vessels shall, except as provided under paragraphs 13-17 and 15-19 of this Resolution, require foreign fishing vessels seeking to use its ports for the purpose of landing and/or transshipment to provide, at least 48 hours before the estimated time of arrival at the port, the following information: - a) Vessel identification (External identification, Name, Flag CPC, IMO No, if any, and IRCS); - b) Name of the designated port, as referred to in the IATTC register, to which it seeks entry and the purpose of the port call (landing and/or transshipment); - Fishing authorization or, where appropriate, any other authorization held by the vessel to support fishing operations on IATTC-managed species and/or fish products originating from such species, or to transship related fishery products; - d) Estimated date and time of arrival in port; - e) The estimated quantities in kilograms of each IATTC-managed species and/or fish products originating from such species held on board, with associated catch areas.
+If no IATTC species and/or fish products originating from such species are held on board, a 'nil' report shall be transmitted;; - f) The estimated quantities for each IATTC-managed species and/or fish products originating from such species in kilograms to be landed or transshipped, with associated catch areas. - g) If no IATTC species and/or fish products originating from such species are held on board, a 'nil' report shall be transmitted.